Lischip/FabiosDecisions/epa1361/final assignment/README.md

 ### Sensitivity analysis or uncertainty analysis

 We evaluate the sensitivity of the different outcomes of interests for every actor to the uncertainty ranges in the model, with the selected subset of policies.
 This is done with feature scoring in the extra_trees.py file.
-To use it, you need to  open your terminal and cd to the final assignment folder and type command 'python extra_trees.py' there are 2 optional parameters, the first being the actor of interest, and the second the number of scenarios.
+To use it, you need to  pen your terminal and cd to the final assignment folder and type command 'python extra_trees.py' there are 2 optional parameters, the first being the actor of interest, and the second the number of scenarios.
 If one were to perform the analysis for 100 scenarios for Overijssel, one were to type: 'python extra_trees.py Overijssel 100' in the terminal.

 ### Re-evaluate with other formulations

 To evaluate the feasibility of an actor proposing a policy to other actors, the synthesis.py was generated, which evaluates the performance of policies from one actor in terms of the outcomes of interest of the other actors.
 The outcome of this is then processed in the Outcome_spread_plots notebook to produce visualisations useful for analysis.

 **Note: actorname in file names stands for the uncapitalised name of the actor**